shanermcgraw/React-Showcase/README.md

 This project was created to showcase some of my React capabilites.

+The application currently displays a mock Instagram feed as if the application was only used by dogs.

+The app uses the open API [https://dog.ceo/dog-api](https://dog.ceo/dog-api).

 ## View Site

 Currently the app is set to auto deploy to [https://react-showcase.vercel.app/](https://react-showcase.vercel.app).